iggredible/Learn-Vim/ch15_command-line_mode.md

 ## Register And Autocomplete

 While in the command-line mode, you can insert texts from Vim register with `Ctrl-R` the same way as the insert mode.
-If you have the string "foo" saved in the register "a", you can insert it by running `Ctrl-R a`.
+If you have the string "foo" saved in the register a, you can insert it by running `Ctrl-R a`.
 Everything that you can get from the register in the insert mode, you can do the same from the command-line mode.

 In addition, you can also get the word under the cursor with `Ctrl-R Ctrl-W` (`Ctrl-R Ctrl-A` for the WORD under cursor).
 To get the line under the cursor, use `Ctrl-R Ctrl-L`.
 To get the filename under the cursor, use `Ctrl-R Ctrl-F`.